canonweaver99/DoorIQ/STRIPE_STARTER_PLAN_INTEGRATION.md

 }
 ```

-Then update the pricing page CTA logic to handle these plans similarly.
+Then update the pricing page CTA logic to handle the enterprise plan similarly.